mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

     Figure 3.
 Maximum Likelihood Estimate of p for Markov Coin with different models
 </div>

-Finally, note the spread in all figures reduce as we increase the number of samples per dataset.
-This is aligned with our expectations as larger dataset allows the model to capture more signal, which in turn increases its precision.
+Finally, notice the spread in all figures decreases as we increase the number of samples per dataset.
+This trend aligns with our expectations, as a larger dataset allows the model to capture more of the underlying pattern, thereby improving its precision.
+This is a clear demonstration of the bias-variance tradeoff: as we increase our sample size, our model's variance decreases, leading to more reliable and precise estimates.
+It also demonstrates the bias-variance tradeoff for a model occurs in the context of a data generating process.
+We can comment on the capacity of a model on its own, but a discussion on bias and variance requires the context of a data generating process.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="text-align: center;" text-align=center>